 Like any good negotiator, a UK supermarket buyer will have a list of shopping items that they want.
-By asking this question you can begin to understand which items are more important than the others and address those first.
+By asking this question you can begin to understand which items are more important than the others.
+You can then address those first.

 5. ‘How does our agreement change, if x is not implemented in-store?’

-What’s you favourite negotiating question?
+What’s your favourite negotiating question?
 Please share your view by commenting below.